N'importe quoi is a very peculiar expression in French.

 It is a very difficult expression to translate to English, as it can be translated differently depending on the context.

-See also the related lesson: Autre chose / quelque chose d'autre = Something else (indefinite pronouns)
+See also the related lesson: Autre chose/quelque chose d'autre = Something else (French Indefinite Pronouns)

 Want to make sure your French sounds confident?